Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 The antibiotic isoniazid is very effective at stopping the infection before it becomes active disease.
 It is given daily for 9 months.
 For some people, rifampin alone may be prescribed daily for 4 months.
 In some countries, isoniazid and rifapentine are used together once a week for 3 months as directly observed therapy.

 Preventive therapy definitely benefits younger people who have a positive tuberculin skin test.
-It also is likely to help older people at high risk of tuberculosis—for example, if the any of the following apply:
+It also is likely to help older people with a positive tuberculin skin test if they are at high risk of tuberculosis—for example, if the any of the following apply:

 Their skin or blood test recently changed from negative to positive.